 Nothing says cozy like a bowl of baked potato soup or even better, a dairy-free baked potato soup!
 I wanted to make a recipe that was just as tasty as the original version without sacrificing my dietary preferences.
 This recipe is dairy-free, Whole30 compliant and made with minimal ingredients.
-Plus, since it’s made in the Instant Pot , this dish is so quick and easy to make.
+Plus, since it’s made in the Instant Pot, this dairy free potato soup recipe is so quick and easy to make.

 Before going on to the recipe, I gotta tell you guys what a thorn in my side this recipe was.
 I tested it about 5-6 times to get it just the way I wanted it and something got in my way each time.
 Once, while taking pictures I grabbed the Instant Pot and dropped the contents all over the floor.
 Fail.
 Another time my camera stopped working mid-shoot.
 Another time I realized I was missing a key ingredient so I couldn't finish.
 I was just all over the place.
 But alas, it’s finally done and I enjoyed more than my share of dairy-free baked potato soup in the process!

 For this baked potato soup you only need 6 ingredients plus whatever your preferred garnishes are.
 Really, that’s it!